Drew Butler

 Andrew Joseph Butler (born May 10, 1989) is an American former professional football player who was a punter in the National Football League (NFL).
 He played college football for the Georgia Bulldogs, winning the Ray Guy Award and earning unanimous All-American honors in 2009.
 He was signed by the Pittsburgh Steelers as an undrafted free agent after the 2012 NFL draft.

-Early years
+Early life

-Butler was born in Duluth, Georgia, and is the son of Kevin Butler, a former University of Georgia and NFL placekicker who began his career with the 1985 Chicago Bears.
+Butler was born in Lake Forest, Illinois, and is the son of Kevin Butler, a former University of Georgia and NFL placekicker who began his career with the 1985 Chicago Bears.
 He attended Peachtree Ridge High School in Suwanee, Georgia, and played high school football for the Peachtree Ridge Lions.
 As a junior, he averaged 40 yards per punt with a longest kick of 63 yards and 13 punts inside the 20-yard line.
 Following his senior season in 2006, The Atlanta Journal-Constitution and the Georgia Sports Writers Association named him to their Class 5A all-state first-teams.
 Scout.com rated him as the No. 9 punter recruit in the nation.
 He also played Peachtree Ridge Lions golf team, while maintaining a 3.9 grade point average.